 Visit a doctor as soon as you suspect that you have a concussion.
 A doctor will be able to rate your concussion and decide the type of treatment you need.
 Depending on the severity of your concussion, a doctor may recommend bed rest or a hospital stay until the effects fade.
 Refrain from physical activities that can put your health at risk.
 Repeated concussions can cause cumulative damage with devastating consequences, such as brain swelling, permanent disability, and death.

-If someone else’s negligence, such as a distracted driver, caused the injury that resulted in your concussion, seek the counsel of a West Virginia accident attorney.
+If someone else’s negligence, such as a distracted driver, caused the injury that resulted in your concussion, seek the counsel of a West Virginia personal injury attorney.
 Explain the situation and the extent of your injuries to find out if you have grounds for a personal injury case.
 You may be eligible to receive financial compensation for medical bills, lost wages, and other damages related to the concussion.